Introducing the Ours To Protect Member Portal! Get news, recent project highlights and much more. Join today!

 These approaches help facilities reduce risk, minimize downtime, and control costs.

 Skipping maintenance to save money often backfires.
 A single electrical failure in a main system can shut down operations for days.
 Emergency repairs cost significantly more, production is disrupted, inventory is lost, and contracts are breached.
-The financial risk is significant, and entirely preventable with the right maintenance strategy.
+The financial risk is significant and entirely preventable with the right maintenance strategy.

 Building a Smarter Maintenance Program